Adage’s Experience at Episerver Ascend 2019

-Taxonomy and categorization of your organization’s products and services and their attributes lay the foundation for providing a great user experience.
+Taxonomy and categorization of your organization’s products and services and their attributes lay the foundation for providing great user experience.
 It ties together all aspects of web development and provides a guide for structuring the site.

 Taxonomy dictates how end users interact with your site.
-Search, filters, personalization and product recommendations are all driven by taxonomy.
+Search, filters, personalization, and product recommendations are all driven by taxonomy.
 It also influences the technical design of templates and blocks and how users can interact with them.
 What attributes are important to your audience?
 Is it color, size, texture, location, price?
 Plan site taxonomy early for fewer project hiccups and better user experience.